LilaShiba/dfs_island/README.md

 # 🌴Island Problem: What is Optimal 🌴

 *[LeetCode Problem Link](https://leetcode.com/problems/island-perimeter/)*<br>
-Today, we are going to apply a recursive program to solve LeetCode's Island perimeter problem in [O(mn) worst case time complexity](https://en.wikipedia.org/wiki/Big_O_notation).
+Today, we are going to apply a recursive program to solve LeetCode's Island perimeter problem in [O(mn) worst case time complexity](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/lecture-videos/lecture-10-understanding-program-efficiency-part-1/).
 This question is a part of the July Challenge.
 A great extension is solving the problem iterativly.
 Feel free to jump ahead or act as a resource for your peers if this is too easy.
 I can always use the help teaching!

+For more on DFS time complexity, [check this out](https://stackoverflow.com/questions/34816910/complexity-of-a-recursive-dfs)

 **I make errors**<br>
 Please call them out as you see them!
 Typically, my spelling, vairable names, and "approximations" when doing math.

-**Before we begin**<br>
-how should we solve this problem?
-Keep in mind there are a number of ways to go about this!

 **Music**<br>